Duván Zapata: Style of play and reception

 Zapata is primarily known for his speed, offensive movement, physicality, and goalscoring ability as a striker.
 He usually plays in a central role, and possesses a powerful and accurate shot.
 He is also known for his ability in the air, courtesy of his height, strength, and powerful physique, which also aids him in defending the ball with his back to goal, and enables him to hold up possession and bring his teammates into the game with his link-up play; he is also adept in one on one situations due to his technique and agility.
 Moreover, he is known for his defensive work-rate and willingness to press opponents off the ball.

-In 2024, former Juventus and Italy defender Leonardo Bonucci named Zapata the toughest opponent he had ever played against.
+In October 2024, former Juventus and Italy defender Leonardo Bonucci named Zapata as the toughest opponent he had ever played against.

 Personal life

-Zapata is the cousin of fellow Colombia international footballer and current Atlético Bucaramanga defender Cristián Zapata.
+Zapata is the cousin of fellow professional footballer and former Colombia international defender Cristián Zapata.
+Cristián Zapata was included in Colombia's squads for the 2014 and 2018 editions of the FIFA World Cup, and was also featured in various Copa América tournaments.